openSUSE/news-o-o/_posts/2020-03-27-Manage-dotfiles-with-Git.md

 ## Dot what ???

-What is commonly referred to as *dotfiles* are all those small plain text files that contains your softwares' configuration.
+What is commonly referred to as *dotfiles* are all those small plain text files that contain your softwares' configuration.
 Most of the time they reside in your `$HOME` directory but are hidden as they are prefixed with a dot, hence their name.
 For some apps, you can find them as well in the `$HOME/.config` directory.

 When it comes to managing them (i.e keep track of the changes, moving them around between different workstations, backing them up,...), there are different solutions: